seregazhuk/php-react-memcached/README.md

 ## Storage Commands
 For `$flags` you can use PHP `MEMCACHE_COMPRESSED` constant to specify on-the-fly compression.
+If the value was not stored indicate because condition for `add` or `replace` commands wasn’t met, or the item was in a delete queue, the promise will be rejected with `FailedCommandException`.

 ### Set
 Store key/value pair in Memcached: